 This event has two simple intentions.

-1) To gather together drummers drum lovers, and anyone who has never touched a drum to play.
-To play in the small sense of creating a rhythm together, To Play in the larger sense of letting the human joy flower and flow from you - to fill the park with jubilant Wahoo.
+1) To gather together drummers, drum lovers, Earth Lovers and anyone who has a heartbeat inside them, to drum, dance, and cavort in green jubilation, to let the human joy flower spring open, to fill the world with the Wahoo it needs.
 In previous years, the day has drawn about 120 people.

-2) To dive into a place of communal reverence for the healing, beautifying, cleansing, embracing powers of this lovely earth - remember who we are as human beings, that we are not what we own and what we buy, we are not the costume we put on in order to make a living - to remember that we are connected to one another, that we are related to the crawling, leaping, swimming and soaring beings of this world, and to the the flowing, flowering, forceful energies, seen and unseen.
+2) To dive into a place of communal reverence for the healing, beautifying, cleansing, and embracing powers of this lovely earth.
+To remember who we are as human beings.
+That we are not what we own and or what we buy.
+We are not the costume we put on in order to make a living - we are souls on a human journey.
+We are sacred ocean poured into a fragile container to take a land journey.
+We gather to remember that we are connected to one another and that we are related to the crawling, leaping, swimming, soaring, winding, fluttering and gleaming beings of this world, and also to the flowing, flowering, forceful energies, that are seen and unseen.

 We have the shelter rented, starting at 4.
 There's some room in there for drumming if it's actively raining.
 (But I urge you to dance in the rain.)
 The ceremonies will happen, rain or shine.

 There's a suggested donation of $20.
 (We will pass the bucket at the end).
 Please don't let money keep you away.
 If you are an Earth-lover, come, pay what you can, jump into your authentic humanness.
 Wahoo!

 Remember: There are two entrances to Hidden Falls Park, the north and south gate.
 Ours is the north gate.

 6 PM: Community drumming (formally) begins.